seray-i/seray-i.github.io/publications/index.md

 Ibrahim, S., Clarke, M. & Brumby, D. (2015) Ask & I’ll Tell you: Involving children in the evaluation of devices.
 Proceedings of Communication Matters Conference CM2015, Leeds-UK.

-## Doctoral thesis
+**Doctoral thesis**
 Ibrahim, S. (2020).
 Communication and Non-Speaking Children with Physical Disabilities: Opportunities and Reflections from Design-Oriented Research.
 UCL.

-## Workshop contributions, magazine articles, posters & symposiums
-Ibrahim, S. & Vasalou, A. (2021) Voice and representation: engaging with the voices of children who have disabilities.
+**Workshop contributions, magazine articles, posters & symposiums** Ibrahim, S. & Vasalou, A. (2021) Voice and representation: engaging with the voices of children who have disabilities.
 Interactions.
 Vol. 28, No. 3.
 DOI: 10.1145/3457881

 Ibrahim, S. (2017) Designing Communication Technologies with Children who have Severe Speech and Physical Impairments..
 Doctoral Consortium Participant at Interaction Design & Children Conference IDC2017, Stanford-USA.

 Vasalou, A. & Ibrahim, S (2016) PD for Children with SEND: Why Trustworthiness Matters.
 Proposal for workshop on Children’s Roles and Values at Interaction Design & Children Conference IDC2016, Manchester-UK.

-## Invited Talks
+**Invited Talks**
 Women in Informatics conference, KCL.
 Title of talk: Investigating and designing for in-situ parenting support with technology, March 2023.

 Human Computer Interaction BSc/MSc module, King’s College London (KCL).
 Title of talk: HCI as an interdisciplinary field, November 2022.

-MULTIMODALITY TALKS Series held across UCL Visual and Multimodal Research Forum, University of Leeds Multimodality@Leeds and the University of Stockholm: Communication and non speaking children with physical disabilities: The issue of recognition, December 2020 [talk recording here, Zoom login may be needed]
+MULTIMODALITY TALKS Series held across UCL Visual and Multimodal Research Forum, University of Leeds Multimodality@Leeds and the University of Stockholm: Communication and non speaking children with physical disabilities: The issue of recognition, December 2020.

 UCL Knowledge Lab Seminar Series – “Communication in non-speaking children with physical disabilities: design-oriented research”, June 2019.